SATWANT DEOL: PRINCIPAL

 As a recently retired Air Commodore, fast-jet Pilot and senior operational Military Commander; Steve has extensive experience of multi-national high tempo problem solving, planning, leadership and consensus-building and a track record of cross discipline team building.
 Steve led complex large major change programmes while developing associated structures, strategy, processes and training requirements and currently leads a team that investigates all aircraft near-miss incidents for the UK CAA.
 Steve brings a broad range of leadership, strategy and analytical planning skills to the Henley College.

-Steve is Chair of the Audit Committee and the curriculum link governor for the following: 1.
-Creative Arts, Media Production: 2.
-Art, Ceramics, Textiles: 3.
-Science.
+Steve is Chair of the Audit Committee and the curriculum link governor for the following: Creative Arts, Media Production: Art, Ceramics, Textiles and Science.

-Sam is Chair of the Finance Committee and the curriculum link governor for Business Studies, Economics, Politics, Travel and Tourism.
+Sam is Chair of the Finance Committee and the curriculum link governor for Business Studies, Economics, Politics and Travel and Tourism.

 Has served as a Governor on five Secondary and on one Primary School board, he successfully completed the National Colleges Chair's Leadership Development Programme.
 Mohammed is a member of the USA State Dept. International Leadership Programme (IVLP) and has been a Guest Speaker at various Institutions including Arizona State University.
 Mohammed serves on the Scotland Yard Strategic IAG and advises the Police on Community and Muslim issues.
 He has served as a non-executive board director of a local Housing Association with over 12,000 properties and is currently a Director of a Property Management Company.
 He has recently been appointed to QPR football club Trust Board.

-Mohammed is Chair of Prevent Duty Committee and the PREVENT and Information Security Governor at The Henley College.
+Mohammed is the PREVENT and Information Security Governor at The Henley College.

 PETER LE CONTE

 Peter le Conte has worked in and headed large marketing agencies for most of his career, providing sales promotion and direct marketing solutions to blue-chip corporates.
-Peter chaired one of the Advertising Standard Authority's committees and is a Fellow and former Chair of the Institute of Sales Promotion.
-For the last 7 years Peter has been running his own marketing services and graphic design business.
-Married with 2 children, Peter has been a Trustee of the Cancer Vaccine Institute since 2005.
+Peter chaired one of the Advertising Standard Authority's committees and is a Fellow of and former Chair of the Institute of Sales Promotion.
+Peter has been running his own marketing services and graphic design business.
+Peter is married with 2 children.

-Peter is one of the two Vice Chairs of The Henley College Corporation, the Chair of Stakeholder Engagement Committee and is the curriculum link governor for: ICT & Computing, Engineering.
+Peter is Chair of The Henley College Corporation and is Chair of the Governance & Search, Remuneration and Quality, Standards and Planning committees and is the curriculum link governor for: ICT & Computing and Engineering.

 Proudly Swedish, she moved to England in 1987 where she worked in the Telecommunications Industry.
 Eva and her husband run their own business, mainly in Project Management.
 Eva has an interest in the education of young adults with special needs and believes in an education system which equips every young person with confidence and the tools to continue into adult life within education or into the work place.
 Eva is a Parent Governor.

-Eva is the curriculum link governor for: 1.
-Health Studies, Early Years and Public Service; 2.
-Careers
+Eva is the curriculum link governor for: Careers; Health Studies, Early Years and Public Service.

-Mia is the curriculum link governor for: 1.
-Foundation & Pathways; 2.
-History, Ancient History, Classical Civilisation.
+Mia is the curriculum link governor for: Foundation & Pathways; History, Ancient History and Classical Civilisation.

 Simon White is an English-qualified solicitor with a wide range of legal and compliance experience who has worked on many mergers and acquisitions, restructuring and other corporate projects in both the public and private sector.
 Simon currently works for an international IT company (turnover of in excess of 10 billion GBP) leading on global governance and compliance, privacy, government affairs and corporate law; he speaks regularly around the world on privacy and establishing good governance and compliance programmes.
 Simon attends and contributes to many other committees and working groups; during the past year has led a team on the review of College’s Instruments & Articles.

-Simon is also a Vice Chair of The Henley College Corporation and Chair of the Employment Policy Committee and is the curriculum link governor for: Law, Philosophy and Religious Studies.
+Simon is the Vice Chair of The Henley College Corporation and Chair of the Employment Policy Committee and is the curriculum link governor for: Law, Philosophy and Religious Studies.

 Former Mayor of Henley, Town and District Councillor.
 Town Councillor (2007-15) during which time she sat on all the major committees and chaired quite a few – she introduced the idea of the Neighbourhood plan to the Council.
 District Councillor (2011-15) where her main focus was on Planning.
 Jeni has been a professional Bookkeeper with her own business for over 30 years within which time she also managed Rented Properties for a local Estate Agent and for a Country Estate.
 She sits on many Committees in the Henley Community including Friends of Townlands Hospital, Henley Drama Festival, is a Trustee of Henley Municipal Charities and a Rotarian.